 This is heading directly into geek territory.
-But we are self-confessed geeks, particularly when it comes to logo design, typography and pictograms.
+But we are self-confessed geeks, particularly when it comes to logo design and typography.
 And that leads us to the meticulously regulated world of brand style manuals...

 A style manual, or style guide, is a set of standards for the design of documents, signage, and any other form of other brand identifier.
-The reason for their existence is to ensure complete uniformity in style and formatting wherever the brand is used to ensure no dilution of that brand.
+The reason for their existence is to ensure complete uniformity in style and formatting wherever the brand is used.

-We love the obsessive nature of these, and so here we've gathered 12 of the best to inspire you when you create your own brand style guides...
+We've gathered 13 of the best to inspire you when you create your own brand style guide...